Norbiox/tgtg-items-updater/README.md

 3. items are pushed to kafka topic `KAFKA_OUTPUT_TOPIC`

 ## Run
 In each case you need first to create 2 files: `credentials.json` containing TGTG login credentials, and `query_params.json` with TGTG querying options.
+Those files can be updated on-fly later - service will apply changes.

 ### `credentials.json`
 The easiest way to obtain file with credentials is to log in using TGTG client in python using below script.